 Having a smart phone is very useful for several reasons.

 Yes, we carried a tablet on both our PCT and CDT hikes.
 The main reason we got it was to edit pictures for the blog.
 It is very difficult to see photographs on a smart phone’s small screen.
-We selected a 7″ Del tablet.
-It has 12Gb memory and a micro SD slot.
-The 12Gb memory was too small and when we buy a new tablet for backpacking we will get one with more memory.
-Both of our cameras saved their pictures to micro SD cards, so the tablet’s slot gave me a way to load our images.
+We selected a 8″ Del tablet.
+It has 16Gb memory and a micro SD slot.
+Both of our cameras saved their pictures to micro SD cards, so the tablet’s slot gives me a way to load our images.
 I made a point of getting a tablet that did not have a cell receiver.
 They are cheaper and I have a smart phone for that purpose.
 I did not like the idea of paying extra to attach another device to Verizon.
-The tablet does have Wifi, so either connect in a hotel room or I would create a hotspot with my cell phone and connect to the Internet through it.
+The tablet does have Wifi and Bluetooth, so we can connect in a hotel room or I would create a hotspot with my cell phone and connect to the Internet through it.
 For photo editing we selected Aviary.
 It is not a bad program and it does most of the basic photo editing tasks.
-It is easy to use, but there were times it would crash and we would need to restart the program.
+It is easy to use, but there are times when it crashes and we would need to restart the program.
 The other app we used was ResizeMyPics.
 There is limited storage on blog sites like this one and loading full size images would use up too much memory so all of our pictures were sized down to about 800 by 600.
 I liked this app because it has a batch process, thereby reducing all of my images sizes at one time.
 Since I carried the tablet I ended up writing all our blog entries on it.
-I used the WordPress app and found it to work well.
-I could do most of the things that the full program does on the PC.
-The one thing to be aware is recharging a tablet, they require a lot of power to fully charge.
-On the CDT I had to recharge mine 2 or 3 times and I never let it fully recharge.
+I used the WordPress app and found that it works well.
+The one thing I have to be aware of is recharging time.
+The tablet requires a lot of power to fully charge.
+While hiking on the CDT I had to recharge the tablet 2 or 3 times and I never let it fully recharge or it would drain my external battery.
 I just gave it enough power to make it to the next town.
 In the future, I will continue to carry a tablet, I have gotten too much value from one.